domasvz1/DO-Shop-ASP.NET-MVC/README.md

 # D O Shop-ASP.NET MVC

+Initially this was my University project at Vilnius University.
+Most of the projects doen in the University goes by forgotten and dropped out.
+I have decided to continue working on this one and improving my knwolegde in some specific fields during the developement process.
-This was initially my University project changed and updated.
-(D O initials of my first and last name) Since there's a lot of things that can be tweaked and changed, I want to update the scripts and the documentation before releasing.
+Since there's a lot of things that can be tweaked and changed, I want to update the scripts and the documentation before releasing.
 This won't be marketed or selled.
 This is a free download project with a fair use, UI remade completely learning from Winkel boostrap examples.
 Might some lithuanian expressions left, since this was my university project.

+This was done with MVC(Model Based View) design pattern with .Net Visual Studio.
-An electronic shop local website written with following elemts frameworks (all can be found in the project):
+An E-shop hoted on localhost, written with following frameworks (all can be found in the project):
-If by any chance you are seating nearby this right now, you can learn the following from this
+If by any chance you are working with this right now, you are free to learn the following from this:
-- .NET visual Studio
     * Migartions
     * Entity Framework
     * Unity Container